DataDrivenSteph/Analysis_Company_Events/README.md

 - Deep dives into regional differences and keyword associations.
 - Integration of additional datasets for a more comprehensive market overview.

+Update: Since it is not possible to get any data in this field, I decided to stop the research for free data and will continue with a different project to showcase my skills.

 ## Purpose
 The analyses in this repository aim to: